 Vacuum forming takes its name from the fact that a vacuum is used to form a sheet of plastic into a desired shape.
-It is popular in industry because it can produce detailed shapes quickly and affordably.
+It is popular within various industries and sectors because it can produce detailed shapes quickly and affordably.

 This process is mostly suitable for low to medium-volume batch production, or very large-format assemblies.
 Plastic vacuum forming can also offer a cost-effective alternative to injection moulding, which often involves a significant investment in tooling.
 Discover more about vacuum forming in our ultimate guide, where we go through common practices and methods of vacuum forming.

 Plastics can be shaped using a process called thermoforming.
 This is simply the technique of applying heat to plastic so it becomes soft and malleable.
-Currently, the three main approaches to thermoforming are vacuum forming, pressure forming and injection moulding.
+Currently, the two main approaches to thermoforming are vacuum forming and pressure forming.

 Vacuum forming and pressure forming take the opposite approach to getting the plastic into the mould.
 With vacuum forming, a vacuum pump sucks the plastic into the mould.
 With pressure forming, compressed air pushes the plastic down.
 Vacuum forming is quicker and more affordable, but pressure forming can produce a higher level of detail.